wso2/docs-security/en/docs/security-guidelines/secure-engineering-guidelines/secure-coding-guidlines/general-recommendations-for-react-secure-coding.md

       Return (<dev>{input}</dev>);}
     ```

-Note above mentioned protection only occurs when rendering user input's data as text content.
-Likewise this security measurement could be bypassable when rendering the untrusted user input as a html attribute.
+The above-mentioned protection only occurs when rendering user input data as text content.
+Likewise, this security measurement could be bypassed when rendering an untrusted user input as an HTML attribute.

 !!! bug error "Example Incorrect Usage"
     ```js